-We went full hog for our first day, with the first stop at Spruce Woods Provincial Park.
+I went full hog for our first day, with the first stop at Spruce Woods Provincial Park.
 Home to some amazing hiking trails, one not to be missed is the Spirit Sands trail.
-For just $5, you’ll get boundless natural beauty.
+For $10, you’ll get boundless natural beauty.
 The changing landscapes are absolutely breathtaking, especially in the autumn season!
 Seriously though, schedule at least 3-4 hours so you can enjoy the entire trail to its full potential.
-From beautiful lush forest to desert-like sands to breathtaking expanses, you’ll have trouble peeling yourself away from the sights.
+From beautiful lush forests to desert-like sands to breathtaking expanses, you’ll have trouble peeling yourself away from the sights.

-There are a number of ways you can enjoy the trail with the full loop from the Spirit Sands trail leading to the Devil’s Punch Bowl (Manitoba’s, not Ontario’s!) running you around 10km.
+There are a number of ways you can enjoy the trail with the full loop from the Spirit Sands trail leading to the Devil’s Punch Bowl (Manitoba’s, not Ontario’s!) for a length of approximately 10 kilometres.
 However, be warned – if you do the Spirit Sands part first, the signage leading to the Devil’s Punch Bowl can be a bit confusing.
-Robin and I got a bit lost at one point in the dunes and ended up accidentally backtracking.
-It might be better to head for the Devil’s Punch Bowl first because trust me, hiking in sand gets real hard, real fast!
+I got a bit lost at one point in the dunes and ended up accidentally backtracking.
+It might be better to head for the Devil’s Punch Bowl first because trust me, hiking in the sand gets really hard, really fast!
 Plus the idea of getting lost in a “desert” in Manitoba of all places can be unnerving.

 When you’re able to drag your heels away from the dunes, eerie pools and beautiful forest, keep heading west along Highway 2.
 You’ll come up to Souris, home of Canada’s longest pedestrian suspension bridge.
-This small town’s claim to fame is quite impressive as this overpass spans 184m across the aptly named Souris River.
-The original bridge was built in 1904, however this most recent rendition was opened to the public in August of 2013.
+This small town’s claim to fame is quite impressive as this overpass spans 184 metres across the aptly named Souris River.
+The original bridge was built in 1904, however this most recent rendition was opened to the public in August 2013.
 Souris suffered a flood in 2011 and the town decided to cut the bridge loose to save the river banks.
-This new version is 1.7m (5’6″) taller than the last.
+This new version is 1.7 metres (5 feet, 6 inches) taller than the last.